 Light colors and most preferably white color reflects light far better than any other shade.
-It is better to use light colors for walls and ceilings as they would give optimum results from the light sources surrounding them.
-However add some strong colour elements to the furthest wall to create depth.
+We prefer to work with natural materials and finishes such as rammed earth and bamboo with the contrast of adding some strong, dense material or color finish to the furthest wall to create depth.

-Mirrors have always been used as a tool to give an illusion of a bigger space.
-In combination with good lighting, it can work miracles.
-They can be attached to solid surfaces such as an empty wall or the door, facing the window – this would reflect light in the entire living space, making the place much more vibrant and bigger.
+The age old trick of using mirrors as a tool to give an illusion of a bigger space is actually quite effective if employed strategically.
+In combination with good lighting (both artificial and natural), it can work miracles.
+However we always consider the Feng Shui and how they may affect not just lighting but energy flow also for the inhabitant.
+They work best can be attached to solid surfaces such as an empty wall or the door, facing the window – this would reflect light in the entire living space, making the place much more vibrant.

-Vertical lighting paths would derive the attention of the viewer from the narrow width up to its height.
-Thus space wouldn’t feel small.
-Downward lighting could give your house quite the opposite effect, so be careful!
+The use of artificial eco friendly vertical lighting paths diverts the attention of the viewer from the narrow width up to its height.
+Thus the space feels elongated.
+Downward lighting could give your house quite the opposite effect, so use wisely.

 Backlighting gives the sense of extra depth in the house despite only eliminating darkness behind the furniture.
 Also, it looks very elegant.
 These backlighting strips can be used behind the bed headboard, mirrors, TV screens or room separators.